Sunburst-Studio/SliptimeSleuth/README.md

 # SliptimeSleuth
-Sunburst Studios' repository  for Sliptime Sleuth
+Sunburst Studio's repository for Sliptime Sleuth.

+This is a test commit for the ReadMe.